 By law, an evaluation has to get information about all the areas of “suspected disability.”
 This means it has to cover all areas in which your child is thought to be having difficulty.
 These can include health and development, vision, hearing, motor skills, language, self-help skills, academic performance and social-emotional health.

 Does the school need my permission to evaluate my child?

 The school must get your consent before evaluating your child.
 You’ll be given what’s called prior written notice.
 You’ll also get an evaluation plan telling you which tests and assessments are recommended.
 If you give consent, you’ll receive information about who will be doing the testing.

 How long does the evaluation take?

 IDEA says your child’s school must complete testing and issue an evaluation report within 60 calendar days from the day you give written permission, unless your state has established a different timeframe.
-States can set a deadline shorter than 60 days, but they cannot set a longer one.

 After the evaluation report is issued, IDEA allows for another 30 days for the team to meet to discuss eligibility and write an IEP for an eligible student.
 There are no such deadlines for private testing.

 The results of your child’s evaluation will be used to see if your child is eligible for special education services.
 If your child is eligible, the team will write an Individualized Education Program (IEP) to meet your child’s needs.